 6. Provide Customer Support Options

-Why it matters: 67% of customers have used email for customer support.
+Why it matters: 67% of customers have used email for support.
+A shared inbox tool helps teams handle these chats with assignments and automation.
 Make it easy to get help.

 Include in every transactional email: